September 24, 2020

 Mastering the five most important factors for investment success isn't as simple as it might sound, however.
 There’s nuance to each of these points that can make the difference between a successful slate of investments and a scattershot portfolio that might leave dividends on the table.

-Here’s how to make sure your portfolio adheres to the five factors for investment success, and which investments might help play a role.
+Here’s how to make sure your portfolio adheres to five key factors for investment success, and which investments might help play a role.

 Investing is like many other large-scale efforts—you will only be able to determine success if you’re able to define it in the first place.
 Everyone wants to make investments that offer a return on the money they’ve put in, but that’s only the beginning.
 You have to know what your goals are beyond simply generating a return on your investments.
 The more specific you are with your goals, the better.